Wallace & Gromit's Cracking Contraptions

-Wallace and Gromit's Cracking Contraptions is a British series of ten Wallace and Gromit stop-motion animations varying in length from 1 to 3 minutes.
-Each episode features one of Wallace's new inventions and Gromit's skeptical reaction to it.
+Wallace & Gromit's Cracking Contraptions is a British series of ten Wallace & Gromit stop motion animations varying in length from 1 to 3 minutes.
+Each episode features one of Wallace's new inventions and Gromit's sceptical reaction to it.
 The series was produced and released in 2002 by Aardman Animations.
 All ten shorts were aired on BBC One after the television premiere of Chicken Run (2000).

 The idea for Cracking Contraptions came about when Japanese broadcasters were desperate for new material and asked if there were any shorts they could air on TV.

-This was the first Wallace and Gromit production in widescreen.
+This was the first Wallace & Gromit production to be in widescreen.

 Episode descriptions

 Shopper 13

 Because no dogs are allowed into the shop, Wallace deploys a remote-controlled trolley equipped with a camera and accessories to retrieve cheese from it and carry it home.
-Though it successfully picks up the largest wheel of Edam in the shop, the weight causes one wheel to fall off.
+Though it successfully picks up the largest wheel of Edam in the shop, its weight causes one wheel to fall off.
 Gromit guides it to grab a loaf of French bread, which it uses as a crutch to limp home.
 The other wheel comes off at the front door, stopping the trolley and, in the process, dumping the Edam in the garden.
-Wallace sends Shaun the Sheep to bring it in, but Shaun begins eating the cheese instead.
-Wallace keeps calling Gromit, who is still in the basement, to stop Shaun, but Gromit, disgusted and not wanting to get involved, ignores Wallace while Shaun happily munches away on the cheese (alluding to the final scene in A Close Shave).
+Wallace sends Shaun the Sheep to bring it in here, but Shaun begins eating the Edam cheese instead.
+Wallace began calling Gromit, who is still in the basement, to stop Shaun, but Gromit, not wanting to get involved, ignores Wallace while Shaun happily munches away on the cheese.
 This short contains numerous references to NASA, especially the Apollo 13 mission.

 The Autochef

 To avoid the necessity for cooking, Wallace activates the Autochef, a robot chef equipped with a tea nozzle, frying pan and blender.
-He has it cook scrambled eggs, but they end up on Gromit's head instead of a plate (Gromit clearly suspects something like this will happen as he has donned a sou’wester to protect himself).
-Wallace decides he will have fried eggs, but the Autochef throws them onto Wallace's eyes which blinds him.
-It then starts to squirt hot tea around the room saying nonsense.
+He has it cook scrambled eggs, but they end up on Gromit's head instead of a plate (Gromit clearly suspects something like this will happen as he has donned a sou'wester to protect himself).
+Wallace decides that he will have fried eggs, but the Autochef throws them onto Wallace's eyes instead, which blinds him.
+It then starts to squirt hot tea all around the room saying nonsense.
 Gromit blocks the nozzle with a banana skin, which makes the Autochef shout more nonsense, getting faster and louder as the pressure increases, saying different phases.
 Finally, after a brief pause it declares "Knickers!” and explodes, destroying the dining room in the process.
-A weary Wallace resigns himself to having a continental breakfast the following day.
+A weary Wallace resigns himself to having a continental breakfast the following morning.